dbestcode/MsMeds/README.md

 	* libapache2-mod-php
 	* php-mysql

+#### mysql
 * Setup mysql user acount for administration and one for the app to make use of.
+* sudo_meds is the sample database that needs imported to make the application have sql data to work with
+* tables:
+	* drugs
+	* patients
+	* users
+	* patient_files
+	* drugs_admins
+	* nurse_notes

+## Administration

+The 'Admin Portal' gives access to upload patient files and edit the data tables.

+There are 4 directly editable data tables.

+1. Patients
+	Contains patients and their information
+2. Users
+	Contains all users.
+Pins are not stored but hashes of them are.
+Access levels are 1 for student,
+	2 for faculty who can view all actity, and 3 for Administration
+3. Drugs
+	All medications
+4. Patient_Files
+	Non standard files, such as diagnotics tests, extened patient hisotry office visit summary, etc...